Mister Mosquito

 Mister Mosquito, spelled Mr Moskeeto in PAL regions and known in Japan as Ka (蚊), is a stealth video game developed by Zoom and published by Sony Computer Entertainment for the PlayStation 2.
 It was released in Japan in June 2001 and internationally by Fresh Games in March 2002.

 The player controls a mosquito named "Mister Mosquito", the game's title character, who has taken up residency in the house of the Yamada family, life-sized humans that serve as the protagonist's food source in the game.
-The goal of the game is to stock up on blood through the summer so that the mosquito will survive the winter ahead.
-The player is tasked with sucking blood from specific body parts of the family members without being noticed.
-If the player is not careful, the human will become stressed and eventually attack.
+The goal of the game is to stock up on blood during the summer so that the mosquito can hibernate through the autumn and winter.
+The player is tasked with sucking blood from nearby humans while remaining undetected.
+If the player is not careful, the human will become stressed and eventually attack them.

 On September 17, 2024, the game was re-released on PlayStation 4 and PlayStation 5 through PlayStation Network.
 This version downgraded the ESRB rating to E10+ rather than the original T rating.

 Gameplay

 The gameplay revolves around one thing: sucking blood from the Yamada family while they go about their everyday business.
 However, the player can only suck from a designated body area which is only available at specific times.
 Each family member follows a set looping pattern of movements.
 By following these movements, the player must fill a quota of blood for each stage.
-The challenge in bloodsucking is that each victim has a "stress meter".
-The player must make sure that the victim stays unaware.
+The challenge in bloodsucking is that each victim has a "stress meter" and the player must make sure that the victim remains unaware of them.
 Sucking too fast or too slow will increase the victim's stress level.
 If Mister Mosquito is swatted while sucking blood, instant death occurs.
-If the player is noticed by a victim while flying around, Battle Mode begins, played out like a boss battle.
-The victim tries to attack Mister Mosquito through various means.
-To calm them, the player must hit a number of pressure points, relieving them of tension.
-Once they are relaxed enough, they return to their business.
+If the player is noticed by a victim while flying around, Battle Mode begins, which is played out like a boss battle.
+The victim will try to attack Mister Mosquito by various means and, to calm them, the player must hit a number of pressure points which will relieve them of stress.
+Once they are relaxed enough, they will return to their previous loop.

-The game is made up of a series of stages which must be unlocked in order by completing each previous stage.
-Players can choose their own path though each stage.
-At the start of each stage is a briefing detailing the room where the stage takes place, the victim and area(s) on their body from which blood can be sucked, and any prevalent dangers.
-The rooms in each stage are fully explorable.
-Each room has items hidden in obscure places which can bring various benefits.
+The game is made up of a series of stages which must be unlocked, in order, by completing each previous stage.
+Players can choose their own path through each stage.
+At the start of each stage is a briefing detailing the room where the stage takes place, the victim, and area(s) on their body from which blood can be sucked, as well as any environmental dangers.
+The rooms in each stage are fully explorable and each has items, hidden in obscure places, which can offer various benefits.